eziraa/technews/README.md

 - Browse through the latest tech news articles fetched from an external API.
 - View detailed information about each news article.
 - Receive real-time updates for new articles and article changes via Firebase.

+## Technologies Used

+- Flutter: Flutter is Google’s UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- Firebase: Firebase is a platform developed by Google for creating mobile and web applications.
+It provides various services such as authentication, real-time database, cloud storage, and more.